Tickets

 To add your topic, click on "add topic" and fill out the modal.

-To avoid problems with emoji processing, we recommend using the command ;emoji info [emoji] to find out the Markdown and copy it 1:1 for the ticket system.
+To avoid problems with emoji processing, we recommend using the command ;emoji info [emoji]

 You can also edit existing topics or create them manually.